GiorgosLillis/Hosted_Portfolio/readme.md

 Issues

-- reCAPTCHA insists on being v3, while I intended to be v2 for better user interaction.
 - Long time for submission notification: 8sec for successful submission, 5sec for failed reCAPTCHA check
-- Any recommendation regarding fixes will be appreciated.
+- Any recommendation regarding fixes and improvments will be appreciated.

 ---

 Installation (Development)